-The Company has entered into a derivative, providing credit protection to a counterparty of approximately \$17 million, representing the Company's maximum risk of loss with respect to the provision of credit protection.
+At both December 31, 2018 and 2017, the Company had a derivative providing credit protection of approximately \$17 million to a counterparty, representing the Company's maximum risk of loss with respect to the provision of credit protection.
 The Company carries the derivative at fair value based on the expected discounted future cash outflows under the arrangement.

 The Company executes forward foreign currency exchange contracts to mitigate the risk of certain foreign exchange movements.
-At December 31, 2017 and 2016, the Company had outstanding forward foreign currency exchange contracts with aggregate notional values of approximately \$1.5 billion and \$107 million, respectively.
-Gains (losses) on the forward foreign currency exchange contracts are recorded in other general and administration expense and were \$63 million for 2017.
-Gains (losses) on the forward foreign currency exchange contracts were not material to the consolidated statements of income for 2016 and 2015.
+At December 31, 2018 and 2017, the Company had outstanding forward foreign currency exchange contracts with aggregate notional values of approximately \$2.2 billion and \$1.5 billion, respectively.

+The fair values of the outstanding total return swaps, forward foreign currency exchange contracts and the credit default swap were not material to the consolidated statement of financial condition at both December 31, 2018 and 2017.